 - Don’t try to get your car out as quickly as possible.
 It would help if you worked slowly and steadily.
 To begin pulling your vehicle out, press the button on the remote control.
 You should be able to feel your vehicle moving forwards as it releases from whatever it is stuck in.
 Using the remote control, slowly winch the vehicle.
 Release the button and then resume winching; this will keep you from going too fast.
 While using the winch to pull your vehicle out, gently press the gas pedal to help move your car forwards.

 - When your vehicle is on solid ground, stop winching.
 You’ll know you’re on a solid foundation when your truck is flat, and you can drive it forwards without using the winch.
-Gently press the gas pedal while keeping your finger off the winch remote control button to see if you can move forwards.
-Take the winch cable off the D-shackle.
+Press the gas pedal while keeping your finger off the remote control button to see if you can move forward.
+Take the cable off the D-shackle.
 For the time being, leave the D-shackle attached to the tree trunk protector.
-You’ll return after you’ve taken care of the winch cable.
+You’ll return after you’ve taken care of the cable, especially if it’s the Best 4×4 Winch in Australia.

 Finishing the winching operation